rezeau/moodle-block_glossary_export_to_quiz/README.txt

 ---
 If you downloaded this zip archive from https://github.com/rezeau 1.- Unzip the zip archive you downloaded from github to your local computer.
-2.- This will give you a folder named something like "rezeau-moodle-block_glossary_export_to_quiz-ff8c6a1".
+2.- This will give you a folder named something like "rezeau-moodle-block_glossary_export_to_quiz-xxyyzzz".
 The end of the name may vary.
 3.- ***Rename*** that folder to "glossary_export_to_quiz".
 ---
 4.- Upload the "glossary_export_to_quiz" folder to your moodle/blocks/ folder.
 5.- Visit your Admin/Notifications page so that the block gets installed.
 This does not create any tables in your moodle database, just a version reference.

 --------------------------------------------------------------
-HOW TO USE block Export Glossary to Quiz for Moodle 2.0 or 2.1
+HOW TO USE block Export Glossary to Quiz for Moodle 2.2 or 2.3
 --------------------------------------------------------------

 A. Export from Glossary to moodle quiz XML file